simonsjostrand-portfolio/dream-journal/README.md

 ## 📖 How to Use
 1. Click the **"Add Dream"** button.
-2. Fill in your dream details: Title, (optional) Date, and Description.
+2. Fill in your dream details: Title, Date(optional), and Description.
 3. Click **"Submit"** to save your dream.
 4. Your dream will be stored and displayed on the page.